regmi-sijan/bash_script/bash-scripting-notes.md

 ```

 After you have tested and debugged the script, you will most likely take this file into your `/usr/local/bin` (as `root` of course), in order to
 make the script available to yourself and all other users as a systematic executable.
-Then the script can be invoked simply sy typing
+Then the script can be invoked simply by typing
 **scriptname [ENTER]** from the command-line.

+# Part 2.
+Basics